-- 12. When planning international travel experiences for groups of students those coordinating travel must follow these guidelines: - a.
-Faculty members planning trips must meet with the appropriate Department Chairperson, Dean and the Director of Global Education no less than two months before the proposed trip. - b.
-Potential trip leaders must begin discussion with the Global Education Office and their supervisor no less than two months before course embedded trips.
-The Office of Global Education has established procedures for process for short term cross-cultural study courses. - c.
-Trip leaders will meet with the VP or Asst.
-VP Finance and Administration to present a budget and discuss the best way to pay for and collect monies associated with the trip.
-Faculty must have conversations no less than two months before the trip with their dean, and the VP or Asst.
-VP Finance and Administration must be notified of approved course fees prior to the course being added to the course schedule. - d.
+- 2.)
+For example, a student teacher may not completely opt out of student teaching, but the student must discuss her concerns with her supervisor and work through a solution that completes the requirement while also lessening her concerns. - 12.
+When planning international travel experiences for groups of students those coordinating travel must follow these guidelines: - a.
+Faculty members planning trips must meet with the appropriate Department Chairperson, Dean and the Director of Study Abroad no less than two months before the proposed trip. - b.
+Potential trip leaders must begin discussion with the Study Abroad Office and their supervisor no less than two months before course embedded trips.
+The Office of Study Abroad has established procedures for process for short term cross-cultural study courses. - c.
+Trip leaders will meet with the Vice President or Assistant Vice President of Finance and Administration to present a budget and discuss the best way to pay for and collect monies associated with the trip.
+Faculty must have conversations no less than two months before the trip with their dean, and the Vice President or Assistant Vice President of Finance and Administration must be notified of approved course fees prior to the course being added to the course schedule. - d.
 Viterbo University reserves the right to refuse approval for an international group trip for any reason. - e.
-All international travel for Viterbo must be approved in writing by the supervising vice president and registered with the Office of Global Education. - f.
-Checklist for Student Travel: - Having access to current information is an essential factor in the University's ability to effectively respond to a critical incident involving Viterbo students.
-To ensure the appropriate individuals have the information needed, students are responsible for completing the following steps prior to travel: - 1) Read the entire Travel Policy carefully.
-If you are in need of clarification, ask the supervising dean and/or vice president. - 2) Submit an Online Student Travel Request Form for student travel to the appropriate university official a minimum of two weeks in advance of student travel. - 3) A minimum of 48 hours\ in advance of trip departure, the university official approving the trip or designee must email/send electronically the following four documents to these four individuals: (1) ) the trip leader, (2) Denise Homstad, Student Development Administrative Assistant, dlhomstad@viterbo.edu, (3) Lisa Josvai, Director of Campus Safety, lajosvai@viterbo.edu , and (4) the supervising dean or vice president: - a) A List/Roster of Trip Participants including names and cell phone contact information for students and trip leader(s),
+All international travel for Viterbo must be approved in writing by the supervising vice president and registered with the Office of Study Abroad. - f.
+Checklist for Student Travel:

+Having access to current information is an essential factor in the University's ability to effectively respond to a critical incident involving Viterbo students.
+To ensure the appropriate individuals have the information needed, students are responsible for completing the following steps prior to travel:

+- 1.)
+Read the entire Travel Policy carefully.
+If you are in need of clarification, ask the supervising dean and/or vice president. - 2.)
+Submit an Online Student Travel Request Form for student travel to the appropriate university official a minimum of two weeks in advance of student travel. - 3.)
+A minimum of 48 hours\ in advance of trip departure, the university official approving the trip or designee must email/send electronically the following four documents to these four individuals: (1) ) the trip leader, (2) Student Affairs Administrative Assistant, (3) Director of Campus Safety, and (4) the supervising dean or vice president:

-- b) A Travel Itinerary including days, dates, times, locations, phone numbers for all venues and hotels, - c) Emergency Contacts and Medical Information Report\ including contact and information for all trip participants including the trip leader(s), and - d) Written verification that all student trip participants have completed the Student Participant Assumption of Risk and Release of Liability Form\.
+- a.)
+A List/Roster of Trip Participants including names and cell phone contact information for students and trip leader(s), - b.)
+A Travel Itinerary including days, dates, times, locations, phone numbers for all venues and hotels, - c.)
+Emergency Contacts and Medical Information Report\ including contact and information for all trip participants including the trip leader(s), and - d.)
+Written verification that all student trip participants have completed the Student Participant Assumption of Risk and Release of Liability Form\.